About FACES for the Future

-FACES for the Future San Diego is a comprehensive health careers pathway program that prepares at-risk high school students from City Heights in San Diego for careers that offer livable wages and upward mobility.
+FACES for the Future San Diego is a comprehensive health careers pathway program that prepares socio-economically diverse high school students from City Heights in San Diego for careers that offer livable wages and upward mobility.

-To inspire youth to lead by creating innovative approaches to youth development, health careers preparation and wellness.
-Through their transformation, the face of health is changed.
+Inspiring youth to lead by creating innovative approaches to youth development, health careers preparation and wellness.
+Through their transformation, the change the face of health.

 The goals of FACES include